Wedding Photography at De Courceys Manor, Cardiff

 Signing the Wedding Register & Photography

-There aren’t many parts of the day when photography is restricted but the signing may be one of them.
-The Cardiff registrars are strict that no photos are to be taken of the signing.
-Some register offices do allow this but Cardiff apply the rule with no flexibility.
+There aren’t many parts of the day when photography is restricted, but the signing may be one of them.
+The Cardiff registrars are strict that no photos all allowed of the signing.
+Some register offices do allow this, but Cardiff applies the rule with no flexibility.

-Personally I think this is a shame as I prefer to capture natural moments, but have to abide by the rules set out by them.
+I think this is a shame as I prefer to capture natural moments, but have to abide by the rules.

 There is more on this aspect of the day in Chapter 5 of my Wedding Photography Guide: Signing the Register – Rules and Discretion.

 There is a tendency for couples to stay near the ceremony room door and greet their guests coming out.
 I try to prevent this at a beautiful venue such as De Courceys.

 In good weather, outside the building is the place for these shots.
 The light is much better, and the facade makes a lovely backdrop for some wedding congratulations followed by confetti.
 So I get them outside and allow their guests to filter out and greet them naturally whilst I photograph some often emotional and special moments.

 The couple is traditionally announced at De Courceys as their family and friends stand to receive them.
 I take photos of the guests at the tables right up until they receive the starter.

 At this point, I go for my meal until the speeches but stay on hand in case anything happens worth photographing.